Lords of Midnight: The Citadel

 |Genres:||Strategy / Turn-Based Strategy|

 Back in the old Commodore 64 days there were a couple of games called Lords of Midnight and Doomdark’s Revenge.
 Both of them would now be forgotten if designer Mike Singleton hadn’t decided to complete his trilogy with what is, essentially, Lords of Midnight 3.
 But since no one would pick up the third installment in a series they’ve never heard of, Domark wisely opted to publish it as Lords of Midnight.
-At its core, the game is mix of strategy and role-playing.
+At its core, the game is a mix of strategy and role-playing.

 The world of LOM is pretty large, and you use a map to range across it and direct your allies.
 This leads to one of LOM’s more interesting ideas — letting you actually play as a number of individual characters, in different areas of the land.
 See, rather than exploring with a party in first-person, you explore alone in the first-person 3D mode, and send your allies on quests by giving them traveling orders and tasks to perform.
 You can then jump in at any time, taking over and playing as any of the characters.
 You’ll even have different modes of transportation at your disposal, such as flying on the backs of dragons and using boats to travel via water.